OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

    :alt: Our total jacobian

-Looking at the total jacobian above, it's clear that we can solve for all of the blue columns at the same time because none of them affect the same entries of :math:`y`.
+Looking at the total Jacobian above, it's clear that we can solve for all of the blue columns at the same time because none of them affect the same entries of :math:`y`.
 We can similarly solve all of the red columns at the same time.
-So instead of doing 10 linear solves to get our total jacobian, we can do only 2 instead.
+So instead of doing ten linear solves to get our total Jacobian, we can do only two instead.

-The way to tell OpenMDAO that you want to make use of simultaneous derivatives is to call the `set_simul_deriv_color` method on the driver.
+The way to tell OpenMDAO that you want to make use of simultaneous derivatives is to call the :code:`set_simul_deriv_color` method on the driver.

 .. automethod:: openmdao.core.driver.Driver.set_simul_deriv_color
     :noindex:

-`set_simul_deriv_color` is given a data structure that specifies the color for each entry of the design variables (or the responses in 'rev' mode).
-The structure also specifies which rows and columns of the total jacobian corresponding to each color of each design variable for each response.
+:code:`set_simul_deriv_color` is given a data structure that specifies the color for each entry of the design variables (or the responses in 'rev' mode).
+The structure also specifies which rows and columns of the total Jacobian corresponding to each color of each design variable for each response.
 For our problem above, our coloring structure would look like this: